zatech/code-of-conduct/README.md

 * Don't be a troll
 * Be respectful of others, including non-members
 * Do not harass others
+* All content must be "safe for work"
 * Do not share personal information of others to people outside the community
-* All content must be "safe for work"
-* Job opportunities can be posted in [#jobpostings](https://zatech.slack.com/messages/C1RAZB24S), professional recruitment is not allowed
 * Don't spam the channels with links, or links to pages, for the purpose of monetization of user views and which provide no value to the community

 This is a safe space, let's keep it that way.